wpa_supplicant plus we cover security updates in Prometheus

 doesn’t appear to be any packages that do this so highly unlikely to be an

-issue in practiceSSL_select_next_proto
+issue in practiceSSL_select_next_proto - if called

 with an empty buffer list would read other private memory - ie OOB read -